Florida Lady Bird Deed

 β Retain full ownership

-β Immediate transfer on death$499This Deed Requires a Call with an Attorney which is Inculded in the Price.
+β Immediate transfer on death$499This Deed Requires a Consultation with an Attorney which is Inculded in the Price.

 β